 Every pregnancy is different whether this is your first baby or third one the signs may not be the same so be aware of that as you read on but also know that your mom instinct will probably know when the time is near.
 Especially if you are really in tune with your body!

 You will find yourself organizing everything and trying to get it just the way you want it.
-This sometimes starts a week or so before you go into labor but for some it can happen earlier as well and some women never experience it at all.
+This sometimes starts a week or so before you go into labor but for some, it can happen earlier as well and some women never experience it at all.
 Does nesting mean labor is near well the answer is a bit cloudy, some say it’s an old wives tale and others swear by it so this one is a coin toss!!!

-If you are having trouble sleeping here is a post on how to sleep when pregnant it may help give you some tips you can use to get some much needed sleep these last few days or weeks!
+If you are having trouble sleeping here is a post on how to sleep when pregnant it may help give you some tips you can use to get some much-needed sleep these last few days or weeks!

 Remember all of this will pass soon it isn’t forever thank God so hold on momma you are almost there.